-Make sure you allow time to explore Vienna on your own, before meeting The Wayfarers for the drive to Lednice, former summer residence of Liechtenstein family.
+Meet The Wayfarers for a tour of the Old City of Vienna followed by a transfer to Lednice, former summer residence of Liechtenstein family.
 We arrive at our hotel for our Introductory Talk and Welcome Dinner.

-In the morning we visit Mikulov, situated in the heart of Moravia's wine region, and we walk through its small town centre, adorned with jewels of Baroque architecture.
-We continue to nearby Palava hills, a splendid nature reserve with medieval ruins, rare flowers and distant views.
-In the afternoon we return to Lednice and visit its chateau grounds and remarkable conservatory.
+In the morning we visit Mikulov, situated in the heart of Moravia's wine region, and we walk through its small town center.
+We continue to nearby Palava Hills, a splendid nature reserve with medieval ruins, rare flowers and distant views.
+In the afternoon we return to Lednice and visit its chateau.
 We end our day in a typical wine cellar with local food and folk music.

 Our day starts with a drive to Slavonice, a small historic town where time stopped centuries ago.
 Our walk then takes us into the beautiful natural area called "Czech Canada", through forests and along lakes.
 After a lunch in a typical village we drive on to Telc, a Renaissance jewel, listed by UNESCO, for a short walk around the triangular town square with its embellished building facades.
 We finish our day at Jindrichuv Hradec (Henry's Castle) where we stay in a hotel in the central square.

 We walk through forests and past numerous lakes to the little town of Trebon with its colorful historic buildings, cobblestone streets and moat.
 After lunch in a local fish restaurant, we journey on to Cesky Krumlov, one of Europe’s most beautiful and best-preserved towns.